alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/muqolat/2020-09-20-refuting-and-critizing-article-in-musawwir-magazine.md

 title: Refuting and criticizing an article published in Al-Musawwir magazine
 hijri: '1442-02-03'
 lang: en
-locale: en
 source: Majmu' Fatawa 3/156, 2/98
 date: 2020-09-20
 category:
   - muqolat
-summary: Thus, how on earth could Ahmad Baha' Al-Din or those who have transmitted this news to him propagate such falsehood and attribute it to an article that was published and read by people everywhere, may Allah be Glorified!
-I wonder how brazen-faced is that slanderer!
+summary: "Thus, how on earth could Ahmad Baha' Al-Din or those who have transmitted this news to him propagate such falsehood and attribute it to an article that was published and read by people everywhere, may Allah be Glorified!
+I wonder how brazen-faced is that slanderer!"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz
       url: /biography/binbaz/
 ---

 All praise be to Allah, and peace and blessings be upon the Messenger of Allah, his family, his Companions, and those who follow his guidance.

 "Al-Musawwir" magazine has published an article in its issue no. 2166 on Friday April 15, 1966 A.D./1385 A.H., page 15 under the title: "**The imported principles by Ahmad Baha' Al-Din**"